ai-dock/base-image/README.md

 In the event that the conditions listed cannot be met, `rclone` will still be available to use via the CLI - only mounts will be unavailable.

-If you intend to use the `rclone create' command to interactively generate remote configurations you should ensure port 53682 is mapped to the host operating system see https://rclone.org/remote_setup/ for further details.
+If you intend to use the `rclone create` command to interactively generate remote configurations you should ensure port 53682 is mapped to the host operating system see https://rclone.org/remote_setup/ for further details.

 ### Logtail